VitaminB16/gcp-pal/README.md

 ## BigQuery Module

-The BigQuery module in the `gcp-tools` library allows you to perform read and write operations on BigQuery datasets and tables with ease.
+The BigQuery module in the `gcp-tools` library allows you to perform read and write operations on BigQuery datasets and tables.

 ### Initializing BigQuery